Download the Code of Federal Regulations in XML.

 (a) All anthropogenic stationary sources must be included in your inventory as either point or nonpoint sources.

 (b) Sources that meet the definition of point source in this subpart must be reported as point sources.
 All pollutants specified in §51.15(a) must be reported for point sources, not just the pollutant(s) that qualify the source as a point source.
-The reporting of wildland and agricultural fires is encouraged but not required.

 (c) If your state has lower emission reporting thresholds for point sources than paragraph (b) of this section, then you may use these in reporting your emissions to EPA.